u-root/gobusybox/README.md

 ### Command Transformation

 Principally, the AST transformation moves all global side-effects into callable package functions.
-E.g. `main` becomes `Main`, each `init` becomes `InitN`, and global variable assignments are moved into their own `InitN`.
+E.g. `main` becomes `registeredMain`, each `init` becomes `initN`, and global variable assignments are moved into their own `initN`.
+A `registeredInit` calls each `initN` function in the correct init order.

-Then, these `Main` and `Init` functions can be registered with a global map of commands by name and used when called upon.
+Then, these `registeredMain` and `registeredInit` functions can be registered with a global map of commands by name and used when called upon.

 Let's say a command `github.com/org/repo/cmds/sl` contains the following `main.go`: